neithernut/pam_e4crypt/README.md

 Note that the only encryption mode currently supported is aes256-xts.

+## Pitfalls

+Users should be aware of the following when using (or thinking about using) this
+module:

+ * Files and directories are usually cached by the kernel for performance reasons.
+When using ext4 transparent encryption, decrypted content ends up in those caches and may thus (still) be visible to users with sufficient access rights (e.g. `root`) during or even after a session (until the caches are cleared).
+ * Obviously, this module will only unlock files and directories if it will be invoked, e.g. if PAM is used for login.
+Thus, background services can not access encrypted files directories if the files are not unlocked (that's the whole point of this module -- duh).
+TL;DR: don't complain about cronjobs failing while trying to access encrypted files.
+ * Changing the password used for login does (currently) not change the encryption key of affected directories.
+Hence, those directories will not be unlocked after a password-change.

 ## Using this module

 This module should be invoked late during the authentication phase as well as